superphy/acheron/tutorials/steinkey_et_al_2022.md

 ### python acheron/helpers/add_resources.py

 If running using slurm, you can pull the wall time and the max RAM from sacct.
 This command will add Elapsed time and max ram to the summary file in the results folder, alongside accuracy, various error rates.
 Its important to note that ram is sampled in intervals, not continously (which would have preformance implications).
 So if there was a temporary spike in RAM that did not exceed the allocated memory of that specific job, MaxRSS might not catch that spike.
 Also, if a job failed and then was finished in a 2nd job, that test will have 2 sacct files. i.e. trials 1-4 might have a different jobid as trials 5-10.
 Therefore, if generating average RAM use, trials 1-4 will have to be divided by 4, and trials 5-10 will have to be divided by 6.

+###

+Now that we have finished models, we can see how well they did.

+There are predefined summaries that can be generated, see the wiki.

+###

+Now that you have finished models, as well as identified top k-mers, we can annotate the genomes and get an idea of where these k-mers are and what they might do.